wp99cp/responsive_images_for_jekyll/README.md

 different size and optimizes them for file site.
 From our original image we get for example a 450x300px image with a file size of 40kB.

-The image optimizing pipeline is implemented in `_plugins/pre-processor.rb` and `_plugins/image-optimizer.rb`.
+The image optimizing pipeline is implemented in `pre-processor.rb` and `image-optimizer.rb`.

 The first script converts the markdown image tag into a custom format, which is the used by the second script to generate HTML code.